monsieursam/technical-test-main/technical_doc.md

 - If the user close the modal when the explanation text is shown, the explanation text should be shown again when the user open the modal again.
 This doesn't work.

 - The explanation text shouldn't depends on setTimeout.
 If the button depends on a request, we should find a way to detect the button after the request is completed.
 Because now, it's based on setTimeout and if the request is longer than the setTimeout, it doesn't work.
-(We don't have this case in the subject but it's a good point to mention).
+(We don't have this case in the case but it's a good point to mention).